mobilecoinfoundation/mcips/text/0042-partial-fill-rules.md

 For compatibility, we propose that the `TxOut` structure is evolved per [MCIP #26](https://github.com/mobilecoinfoundation/mcips/blob/main/text/0026-block-version-based-protocol-evolution.md), so that client software can support both the old and new derivation schemes.
-The old scheme must always be used prior to block version 3, and the new scheme must always be used after block version 3.
+The old scheme must always be used prior to block version 3, and the new scheme must always be used from block version 3 and on.

 Example rust code for computing the new derivations is as follows: